paladin-t/ioshit/README.md

-# IOSHIT (ios hit/io shit)
+# iOS Hit

 ### Introduction

-IOSHIT is a library which encapsuled some useful iOS functionallity together for C++ programmers.
+iOSHit is a library that encapsules some useful iOS functionallity together for C++ programmers.
 Now including:

 * [ads]        App banner support. iAdHelper is an optional helper class for